FAQ

 On your own account, a red circle means that you aren’t connected to the DHT or offline.
 You should have a detailled error banner explaining the issue.
 You may need to check your connection or restart the app.

 For contacts, no circle means that no device is detected on the DHT.
 This contact is unreachable.
 If an orange circle is present, this means that at least a device is announced on the DHT, so this contact SEEMS to be reachable.
 You do not have a direct connection towards this peer yet.
 But they should be able to receive connection requests.
-Because the device is not directly connected to anything, we can’t determine for sure the status of this device.
+Because the device is not directly connected to anything, the device status is unable to be determine for sure.
 So this can be translated to “Seems to be reachable”, but connection may fail (firewall, deadlock, NAT, etc).

 The presence generally have a TTL of 10 min over the DHT and several hours if push notifications are enabled.